acpo/BK_Precision1696/README.md

 - error checking of numerical entries
 - ability to run the program
 ## To do:
 - report COM port baud, etc
+- make useful notifications for COM exceptions